 This editorial project is composed of a magazine cover along with two spreads that showcase the importance of typographic hierarchy.
 The article itself pertains to MF DOOM, a late UK hip-hop artist and goes into the makings of his album "Doomsday".

-The creation of these spreads included coming up with a magazine brand and highlighting a subject within the magazines culture, to then create two spreads; one with body-heavy typography, one combining graphic elements with simple headlines and captions to highlight the subject.
+The creation of this project included crafting a magazine brand and highlighting a subject within the magazines culture on the cover, to then create two spreads; one with body-heavy typography, one combining graphic elements with simple headlines and captions to highlight the subject.
 While working on this project, it was important that the cover felt as bold and mysterious as the featured artist MF DOOM himself, using heavy textures, sharp contrast, and intentional type hierarchy to set an underground tone.
 To create depth, the mask is placed over the nameplate, taking the foreground.
 The already red and black color palette of the Verse Vault brand, paired with the page engulfing image of his mask, help build the gritty energy DOOM was best known for.

 The Creative Process